bobebend/Data_Science_Salaries/README.md

         -company location
         -company size
     It should be noted the the columns marked with a * were not used in my analysis for the following reasons.
-    -work year: this dataset only used 2023 information so it was the same for every row.
+    -work year: this dataset used information from 2020 through 2023 with the bulk of the data from 2022 to 2023.
+Given the short time period, the salaries in all years are relevent.
+In addition, the focus of of this analysis are the salaries themselves.
     -salary and salary currency: 3000 rows were already in USD and the remaining non-USD salaries were converted to USD in their own column.

     To calulate salaries I used median instead of mean.
 I found there were a very few high salary jobs skewing the data so using the median helped account for this.